My life was once defined by violence.

-When an act of extreme violence becomes front-page news everyone feels threatened.
-We don’t say it but we know it could have happened to us.
-In a deeper sense it has happened to all of us.
-We feel fear, then anger.
-From that darkness we begin looking for someone to blame in addition to the perpetrator.
+When an act of extreme violence becomes front-page news I feels threatened.
+I know it could have happened to me.
+I feel fear, then anger.
+From that darkness I begin looking for someone to blame in addition to the perpetrator.
 That sows the seed of separation, lines of defense and justification for vengeance.
-That is how we move us away from peace and become a link in a chain of violence.
+That is how I moved away from peace and became a link in a chain of violence.

 That’s the way it happened to me.
 I didn’t want anyone to know I had such feelings of rage.
 I hardly admitted it to myself.
 I was not peaceful.
 I buried compassion along with fear and anger.
 I finally understood that all those emotions were valid and I embraced them all.
-I could not choose how I felt but I could choose to act out of anger or from compassion.
+I could not choose how I felt but I could choose to act out of compassion not fear and anger.
 The tricky thing about compassion is that to be genuine it must be universal.
-Genuine compassion includes the ones we love, ourselves and yes the ones who have violently attacked us.
+Genuine compassion includes myself, the ones I love and yes the ones who have violently attacked me.

 Even when confronted with cruelty and violence I still believe It is not enough to feel compassion I must be compassionate.
 It is not enough to feel love I must perform loving acts.
 To break the chain of violence I must act peacefully.
 What brings peace, an end to strife, is now and forever, our loving reverence for life